 "Somebody kicked in the door, shot my girlfriend," Walker told a dispatcher in a call to 911.

 The three officers were placed on administrative leave pending an investigation.
 Walker was arrested for attempted murder of a police officer, a charge that was dropped May 22, as the FBI, Department of Justice and Kentucky attorney general began their own investigations, according to the Times.
 No drugs were found in the apartment.

 Following an internal investigation, Hankison was fired by the Louisville Metro Police Department June 23 for violating procedure and was indicted by a grand jury on September 23 on three counts of wanton endangerment, as bullets he fired entered a neighboring apartment with people inside.
 He pleaded not guilty; in March of 2022, he was acquitted on all three counts.
 Kentucky Attorney General Daniel Cameron told the grand jury that Mattingly and Cosgrove were justified in returning fire.
 No charges were brought against either man.

-Following Taylor's death and subsequent national protests, including a viral social media campaign with the hashtag #SayHerName and outcries from celebrities, civil rights activists and political leaders, no-knock warrants were banned in Louisville in an ordinance known as “Breonna’s Law.”
+Following Taylor's death and subsequent national protests, including a viral social media campaign with the hashtag #SayHerName and outcries from civil rights activists and political leaders, no-knock warrants were banned in Louisville in an ordinance known as “Breonna’s Law.”
 The city also agreed to pay her family a historic $12 million in a wrongful-death lawsuit settlement.
 Following a two-year investigation, the Justice Department found a pattern of discriminatory and abusive practices in the Louisville Metro Police Department.